Khushibhansali/Interactive-Lab-Hub/Lab 1/README.md

 <img src="https://github.com/Khushibhansali/Interactive-Lab-Hub/blob/Fall2023/Lab%201/storyboards/zoo.jpg" width="650" height="350" alt="image">

 **Storyboard #5: **
- - Setting: A remote and lush jungle devoid of cellular reception, police presence, but equipped with a device containing survival essentials like instructions, food, clothing, and basic necessities.
+ - Setting: A remote and lush jungle devoid of cellular reception or police presence, but equipped with a device containing survival essentials like instructions, food, clothing, and basic necessities.
  - Players: A team comprising coworkers from an office.
  - Activity: Stranded in the jungle, players receive instructions from the device to undertake a scavenger hunt as their means of escaping.
 Their task is to match the colors displayed on the device with elements in the natural surroundings.
 Completing all color matches enables their escape.
  - Goals: Foster team bonding among coworkers and successfully leave the jungle by completing the scavenger hunt challenge.